NorthernChicken/github-contrib-grinder/README.md

 2. Enter the downloaded directory: ``cd github-contrib-grinder``
 3. Install requirements: ``pip install -r requirements.txt``
 4. Setup GitHub Access Token:
-i.
-Log into GItHub.
+  * Log into GitHub.
-ii.
-Click your profile picture on the top right and go to "settings" iii.
-Navigate to "Developer options"
+  * Click your profile picture on the top right and go to "settings"
+  * Navigate to "Developer options"
+  * Go to "Personal Access tokens" and then "Tokens (classic)"
+  * Generate a new classic token and under "select scopes" check "repo"
+  * Generate the token and copy the Access Code
+  * Paste the Access code in "secrets.json" under "github_access_token"
+5. Run main.py to begin